-Can I get college credit for this internship?
+Can I get college credit for this internship through IU?

 How do I know if I am accepted into the Internship Program?

-You will receive an email to set up a SKYPE interview once the application is processed.
+You will receive an email to set up an interview once the application is processed.
 Following the interview, you will be contacted for next steps.